MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityDieAfterEvent.md

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Contains data related to the death of an entity in the game.

 ## Properties

 ### **damageSource**
 `read-only damageSource: EntityDamageSource;`

+If specified, provides more information on the source of damage that caused the death of this entity.

 Type: [*EntityDamageSource*](EntityDamageSource.md)

 ### **deadEntity**
 `read-only deadEntity: Entity;`

+Now-dead entity object.

 Type: [*Entity*](Entity.md)